azuredevops619/MCW-Big-data-analytics-and-visualization/Hands-on lab/HOL step-by-step - Big data analytics and visualization.md

 1. Before you begin working with machine learning services, there are three datasets you need to load.

-2. Download the three CSV sample datasets from here: <http://bit.ly/2wGAqrl> (If you get an error, or the page won't open, try pasting the URL into a new browser window and verify the case sensitive URL is exactly as shown).
+2. Download the three CSV sample datasets from here: <https://bit.ly/3lIdWPm> (If you get an error, or the page won't open, try pasting the URL into a new browser window and verify the case sensitive URL is exactly as shown).
 If you are still having trouble, a zip file called AdventureWorksTravelDatasets.zip is included in the lab-files folders.

-3. Extract the ZIP and verify you have the following files:
+3. Extract the ZIP and verify you have the following files.
+Note: Do not use winzip to unzip.
+Use default windows extract functionality to unzip.

    - FlightDelaysWithAirportCodes.csv
    - FlightWeatherWithAirportCode.csv